jreveillaud/Wolbachia-subpopulations/README.md

 conda deactivate
 ```

-Then, you can plot the contamination rates using the following script : [phyloflash-plot.Rmd](files/script/phyloflash-plot.Rmd)
+Then, you can plot the contamination rates using the following script (Figure S2): [phyloflash-plot.Rmd](files/script/phyloflash-plot.Rmd)

 ## Assembly